The Legend of the Arctic Hares And why they Change Colour in Winter Time - Along time ago in the Arctic forest lived a rabbit. She was a

 The

 ants, who were immensely strong, built houses.
-And
+And the bees ran the

 honey factories making sure that everyone had enough delicious honey to